Rebirth Year Nineteen (Part 2)

 –the second feature to Detective Comics #1057-1058 (“SHADOWS OF THE BAT: HOUSE OF GOTHAM” Conclusion)[5]

 When Batman’s tripwire alarm goes off at the Gotham Light and Power Offices, the Dark Knight pays a visit to review the security cam footage, seeing accounting department employee Elliot Strummer (now going by the name Elliot Maslow) breaking in and out of the building with a mystery person that looks like Joker but is actually a masquerading Clayface III (Preston Payne).
-Batman tasks Red Hood with surveilling Maslow’s home overnight.
+Batman tasks Red Hood with reconnoitering Maslow’s home overnight.
 In the morning, Batman meets with Red Hood, who tells him that Maslow is actually Strummer, former teen delinquent but now family man.
-Batman criticizes Red Hood for drinking coffee, but I’m pretty sure Batman has guzzled the stuff before.
-Maybe he’s recently gone off caffeine?
+Batman criticizes Red Hood for drinking coffee, but Batman has definitely guzzled the stuff before.
+Maybe he’s recently gone off caffeine (at least temporarily)?
 Good for him!
 Convinced Joker is inside the apartment, Batman smashes through the window to find Maslow having breakfast with his wife and daughter.
 Maslow says he’s not helping Joker.
 Later, Batman, Red Hood, Nightwing, and Robin (Tim) travel through the a water main tunnel only to be ambushed by Killer Croc, Clayface III, and Scarecrow.
 Batman is restrained and placed next to a bloody and beaten Joker, who has also been kidnapped by the villains.
 The ringleader of this episode (the man that was orphaned by Joker way back in Year One) enters, revealing his new super-villain identity of “The Forgotten.”
 He explains that Maslow was working for him, and he’s now taking revenge upon Joker for killing his parents and upon the Bat-Family for their failures.
 Batman is able to talk down the Forgotten, who ends his quest for vengeance.
 Batman then lets the Forgotten go, telling him he can be a force of good in the world.
 Inspired, the Forgotten departs with a new lease on life.
 Unfortunately, he quickly runs into his old rival Penguin, who shoots him dead.

 –Nightwing Vol. 4 #77